jollywhoppers/bitchsky-app/README.md

 - [ ] Automatic PDS detection like other social-app forks (fallback/email addresses to use bitchsky.social)
 - [ ] Like of or repost of repost icons in notifications
 - [ ] Change followed accounts [on onboarding](https://github.com/blacksky-algorithms/blacksky.community/commit/e36ee43efb4999f070860d7f70122e45b28c1e2b)
-- [ ] Change ChatEmptyPill strings for English locale
-- [ ] Pronouns+ from forks like [deer.aylac.top](https://github.com/ayla6/deer-social-test)
+- [ ] Join date & switch accounts from composer from a fork like [deer.aylac.top](https://github.com/ayla6/deer-social-test)
 - [ ] Visual replies indicator like the [Firmament userstyle](https://bitchsky.app/profile/did:plc:jwhxcrf5uvl3vyw7nurecgt5/post/3m4rr3vzmak2a) (and likes?)
 - [ ] Additional translation service providers + setting (Deepl, Kagi)
 - [ ] Move Mutuals label to the follow button
-- [ ] Change defaults (alt text nation, link non-bsky handles, autoplay OFF, hide similar account recommendations)
+- [ ] Put DeerSettings into separate subpages
+- [ ] After subpages for options, add [Outlinks page](https://bitchsky.app/profile/did:plc:q7suwaz53ztc4mbiqyygbn43/post/3m5zjhhshic2g) &
+  - [ ] ShareMenuItems.tsx, ShareMenuItems.web.tsx
+- [ ] For profile meatball button, Open profile in PDSls & Open bridged OG fedi account page
+  - [ ] ProfileMenu.tsx
 - [ ] Bitchsky PDS and .social site (list good songs containing 'bitch' in their titles)

-#### Bugs

-- [ ] Fix app crash on tapping profile header (./src/view/com/util/UserBanner.tsx)
-- [ ] Fix regression causing zooming in to break on image lightboxes

 ### Even more wishful or far off

 - [ ] Collapse labels past a customizable number (from the same labeler?) into a labeler clip "(+)"
 - [ ] Submit releases to the Google Play Store and iOS App Store
-- [ ] Likes tab on profiles for other users
-- [ ] Move from GitHub to Tangled?
+- [ ] Move from GitHub to Tangled (and Cloudflare Pages to wisp.place)?
-- [ ] Experimental toggle between handle and DID in share links?
+- [ ] Toggle between handle and DID in share links
-- [ ] New fun language/locale(s) like Minecraft
 - [ ] Move TOS and privacy policy to Jollywhoppers website?
+- [ ] Ignore `!no-unauthenticated` labels
 - [ ] Rewrite ALF for M3 Expressive (with in-app color slider like red dwarf, for web?)

 ## Development Resources